Al Johnson's Swedish Restaurant: History

+In 1986, textile artist Carol Gresk designed the fabric for window curtains at the restaurant, featuring little goats perched atop a mountain of Swedish pancakes.
+She did not charge the Johnson family for this work as thanks for launching her career by selling her fabrics at the boutique attached to the restaurant.

 Al Johnson died in June 2010.
 Today, three of Johnson's children as well as several grandchildren are involved in the business, which include the restaurant and Butik as well as newer operations such as Stabbur, a beer garden that opened in 2015, Kök, a quick-serve food service operation that opened in 2016, and SKÄL, a Nordic-inspired standalone store that opened in 2020.